Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 This is usually the calm-monitor lane.
 Keep food consistent, stop treats for the day, offer water, and watch for repeats.
 If the next stool is normal, you are probably in the clear.

 Frequent watery diarrhea can dehydrate cats fast.
-Start hydration support, keep meals small, and call your vet the same day, especially if it continues through the day.
+Start hydration support, keep meals small, and call your vet the same day, especially if it continues.
 If your cat is weak, will not drink, or has blood in the stool, go in urgently.

 7.3) “Diarrhea plus vomiting.”

 Treat this as urgent.
 Losing fluids from both ends can escalate quickly.
-Call your vet and be ready to say how many vomiting and diarrhea episodes happened.
+Related: Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet.

 7.4) “Mucus and straining.
-It looks like constipation, but it isn’t.”
+It looks like constipation, but it is not.”

 Colitis can cause straining with small squirts of stool and mucus, and it can look dramatic.
 What matters most is whether your cat is still bright, hydrated, and improving.
 If it repeats, becomes watery, or you see blood, call your vet.